noahweidig/noahweidig/README.md

   <a href="https://www.linkedin.com/in/noahweidig/"><strong>LinkedIn</strong></a>
 </p>

-> Translating remotely sensed imagery, field data, and open geospatial datasets into actionable insights for resilient landscapes and communities.
+> Translating open geospatial data into actionable insights for resilient landscapes and communities.

 ---